mopidy/mopidy-mpris/README.rst

 v1.2.0 (UNRELEASED)
 -------------------

-- Update ``seeked`` event handler to accept the ``time_position`` keyword argument.
+- Fix crash on seek event: Update ``seeked`` event handler to accept the ``time_position`` keyword argument.
 Recent versions of Mopidy passes all arguments to event handlers as keyword arguments, not positional arguments.
   (Fixes: #12)

+- Fix crash on tracks longer than 35 minutes: The ``mpris:length`` attribute in the ``Metadata`` property is now typed to a 64-bit integer.

 - Update ``Seek()`` implementation to only pass positive numbers to Mopidy, as Mopidy 1.1 is stricter about its input validation and no longer accepts seeks